Is Google Analytics 4 Worth It? The Pros and Cons

 But there are ways to deal with this:

-• If you saved your old UA data before it disappeared, you can still use it.
-If not, you’ll have to start fresh with GA4.
+• Export your old data: If you saved your UA data before it disappeared, you can keep it in a spreadsheet for reference.

-• Use your first year of GA4 data as a starting point.
-You can compare future years to this.
+• Look forward: Use your first year of GA4 as a new baseline to compare future growth against.

 3. Less Developed Reporting Interface